manikrishna973/dependency-injection/README.md

 # dependency-injection
-*DI is used to delegate the object creation to the DI Frameworks like spring ,Dagger etc.

 *By Default a singleton scope object will be created for all the classes which are annotated as spring components

 *Using IOC objects creation can be outsourced and DI autowires the dependeny if its dependent bean is available as a spring bean